 Alcohol increases reaction time dramatically by:

-Certain medications (antidepressants, antihistamines, sedatives) also delay reaction.
+Certain medications (antidepressants, antihistamines, and sedatives) also delay reaction.

 6. Distractions